 Preference is given to those candidates who have little or have no prior experience living in the United States.
-Participants must be flexible with placements at smaller or more ethnically diverse U.S. academic institutions in order to meet one of the goals of the Fulbright FLTA Program to place participants in all 50 States and at diverse institutions.
+Participants will have no input with regard to placement at U.S. institutions, and should know that one goal of the Fulbright FLTA program is to place participants in all 50 states, at institutions representing the diversity of American education.

 Applicants must demonstrate maturity, dependability, integrity, and professionalism.
 Material misrepresentation (e.g., plagiarism) at any time during the application or grant period is grounds for selection withdrawal or grant termination, as well as ineligibility for future participation.

 - August 2019: Application deadline & Application review